givemepower8/Phaser3Practices/docs/COC.md

 Miner farming with queen charge is very effective for dead bases or TH11 with medium level defensing systems.

 29 miners, 1 baby dragon, 5 healers, 6 archers.

+Baby dragon is cheap for removing the outside trash building.
+Keep it away from the air defence.
+Or If the air defence is exposed, use queen to take it out.
+When queen level is not high enough, watch out for the CC troop.

 Use queen and 5 healers to clear one side, use baby dragon, king and warden the other side to clear the buildings within range.
 Once the outside is a bit cleared, send in the miners and make them alive with health spell and freeze spell.
 King has to be a bit strong to absorb damages, and king might not survive at last.
 But at that time, warden come to middle to help out the minors.